skip to Main Content

 Consolidated hardware and software coexistence

-Instead, software defined vehicles adopt fewer, more consolidated computing hardware units that run multiple tasks, not unlike how your computer or smartphone are running more than one application at the same time.
-Through techniques like employing a modern operating system, virtualization, hypervisors, and application containers, these applications can share the hardware resources and run side by side, while not interfering with each other.
+Instead, software defined vehicles adopt fewer, more consolidated computing hardware units that run multiple tasks, not unlike how your computer or smartphone is running more than one application at the same time.
+Through techniques like employing a modern embedded operating system, virtualization, hypervisors, and application containers, these applications can share the hardware resources and run side by side while not interfering with each other.
 This evolution of the software platform significantly simplifies vehicle design, reduces weight and assembly complexity, and fundamentally unlocks the ability to add new capabilities over time.

 Consolidation can reduce total cost

-A common misconception is that costs for vehicle manufacturers will increase as they add the required technology, but reality is likely the opposite.
-While there is increased software development involved in a software defined vehicle, and while individual electronic systems may be more expensive to deploy more computing power, in aggregate the overall cost of the hardware in the vehicle may be significantly reduced.
-Given that conventional vehicles may have as many as a 150 ECU’s to serve the various sensors, safety requirements, and convenience features, reducing the total number of ECUs in cars can offer significant hardware savings.
+A common misconception is that costs for vehicle manufacturers will increase as they add the required technology, but the reality is likely the opposite.
+While there is increased software development involved in a software defined vehicle, and while individual electronic systems may be more expensive to deploy more computing power, the overall cost of the hardware in the vehicle may be significantly reduced.
+Given that conventional vehicles may have as many as 150 ECUs to serve the various sensors, safety requirements, and convenience features, reducing the total number of ECUs in cars can offer significant hardware savings.
 While the development of software by car companies and their suppliers is more complex, the overall CapEx and OpEx cost to vehicle manufacturers is reduced.

 Data driven innovation in Software Defined Vehicles

-Modern vehicles have hundreds of sensors in that produce a massive amount of data from inside the vehicle.
-Also, drivers expect a range of data coming to them from outside the car, ranging from streaming audio, navigation, real time traffic, and – in the future – even communication from other nearby vehicles or infrastructure.
+Modern vehicles have hundreds of sensors that produce a massive amount of data from inside the vehicle.
+Also, drivers expect a range of data coming to them from outside the car, ranging from streaming audio, navigation, real-time traffic, and – in the future – even communication from other nearby vehicles or infrastructure.
 The challenge for the industry in both directions is managing the sheer volume, which can dwarf the ability to send it over LTE networks and store it.
 According to McKinsey, a car can produce around 25 gigabytes of data per hour.

 Nine use-case clusters of potential vehicle data by 2030